-The Texas Historical Commission (THC) accepts historical marker applications each fall for the following calendar year.
-The next application period will be from September 1 to November 15, 2017 for 2018 markers.
+The Texas Historical Commission (THC) accepts historical marker applications each spring for the current calendar year.
+The next application period will be from March 1st to 2 pm CDT, May 15th, for 2023 markers.

 1. Make contact

 The first step in the historical marker process is contacting the county historical commission (CHC) in your area.
 The marker application process begins at the county level with CHCs providing review and comment for all applications.
 Once approved, CHCs submit completed marker applications to the THC for consideration at the state level.
 If you are interested in submitting a marker application, it is best to get in touch with your CHC sooner rather than later.

 At times, CHCs can assist you with research and completing the marker application process, but more importantly, CHCs need time to review your marker application before the THC application deadline.
 CHCs receive anywhere from one to 30 marker applications each year depending on the size and interest-level of their county.
 Applications are due to the THC from March 1st to 2 pm CDT, May 16th; however, we suggest sending completed applications to the CHC no later than February 15 to allow time for the CHC to review the application and even gather additional documentation when necessary.
 An even better suggestion would be to contact the CHC in the fall to find out if there is a county-level review timeline for which you should plan.